 Unroll.me helps you keep your inbox squeaky-clean by making it really easy to unsubscribe from emails you don’t want to see, and consolidating those that you do.

-Once installed, you can view a list of all the emails that you’re subscribed to.
-You can then instantly unsubscribe from those you’re no longer interested in receiving.
+Once installed, you can view a list of all the emails and newsletters that you’re subscribed to.
+You can then instantly unsubscribe from those you’re no longer interested in receiving from one convenient place.

 But that’s not all.

 You can also combine all the subscriptions you do want to see into a single email.
-You’ll get an email once a day (called a Rollup) that contains all updates from all publishers you actually want to hear from.
+You’ll get a daily “Rollup” that contains all updates from all publishers you actually want to hear from.

 “The best way to learn keyboard shortcuts while you work in Gmail.”